 User profile checks the profile for the provided User ID (UID-1 in our example) and returns the associated SUPI (IMSI-A in our example) to the NEF.

+Note: It is assumed that linking between the particular User ID and the SUPI has already been performed by the operator.

 In case an AAA-server is used for authentication, User profile may additionally provide the AAA server address of the entity which is responsible for authenticating the corresponding User ID